foodsAvoid standard versions

 Shopping

-Cart decision before checkout
+Cart check before checkout

-• apple cider vinegar
+• apple cider vinegar with a checked label

-• distilled white vinegar when label fits
+• distilled white vinegar when the label fits

 • rice vinegar with a checked label